 13. YOU LEARN QUICKLY IF IT’S WORTH IT

 Long-distance relationships aren’t for everyone, I’ll tell you that much for free.
 But there’s only so much beating around the bush you can do before you confront your underlying issues and/or goals.
 When you’re with the right person for this stage in your life, it’ll work.
 If you’re uncertain as to where it’s leading, not sure they’re your forever, or you’re simply charging forth at different paces, you’ll park it.
 Breaking up is never a final decision.
 You can get back together.
-If you’re needing more commitment from your significant other than they’re willing to give, that expectation is more than likely going to mean the end of the road for a long-distance relationship.
-Everything happens for a reason and everything works out the way it supposed to.
+If you’re needing more commitment from your significant other than they’re willing to give, that expectation is more than likely going to assume the role of a death sentence in a long-distance relationship.
+Everything happens for a reason and everything works out the way it is supposed to.
 But at the end of the day, you’ve got to go with your gut.